shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 ## Create Key Pair (if needed)

 If you don't already have a Key Pair setup, create a SSH Key Pair and download to save in your .ssh directory.
-Use the below values/inputs [while following the instructions here](../../tasks/openstack/create-key-pair.md).
+Use the below values/inputs [while following the instructions on how to create a key pair in OpenStack Dashboard here](../../tasks/openstack/create-key-pair.md).

 1. Key Pair Name: `ssoid-key` (replace with your ssoid or username)

 ## Launch Your Instances

->Use the below values/inputs [while following the instructions for launching a linux instance in OpenStack Dashboard here](../../tasks/openstack/launch-ubuntu-instance.md).
+>Use the below values/inputs [while following the instructions on how to launch a linux instance in OpenStack Dashboard here](../../tasks/openstack/launch-ubuntu-instance.md).

 ### Launch Linux instance; "machine-A" on network-1